 - Consider having multiple speakers using a conversational style.

 Audacity is a free, open source, cross platform audio editing tool.
-Make sure you install the LAME encoding library so you can save your files as an MP3.
-Follow the instructions to install Audacity and the LAME library.
 There are many resources and videos on how to use Audacity online so we won’t go into detail here but the following basics will get you started.

 Recording your audio